Media and Journalism

 Emergent Media — Studies in emergent media develop the skills employers are looking for in web design, visual communication, social media, and other new media technologies.

-To earn a bachelor's degree, students must complete the necessary semester hours in three competency areas: writing, professional skills and theoretical foundations.
-All majors take foundation courses in mass communications and the popular arts, news writing, medial law and ethics, and either social foundations of mass media or research methods in mass communications.
+To earn a bachelor's degree, students must complete the necessary semester hours in three competency areas: writing, professional skills, and theoretical foundations.
+All majors take foundation courses in mass communications and the popular arts, news writing, media law and ethics, and either social foundations of mass media or research methods in mass communications.

 High school students interested in a media and journalism related career should become involved in school media.
 These include newspapers, yearbooks, magazines, radio, video or television production and programs.
 The committed student can gain valuable experience through volunteer efforts with community groups, such as chambers of commerce, tourism offices and other non-profit organizations.

 Mass Communications Major Concentration Areas